 Drawing from language, the actual word, 'antique' comes from the Latin word 'antiquus' which means 'old'.
 The word 'jewellery' is derived from the word 'jewel' from the Old French word 'jouel' in around the 13th century - the word 'jouel' comes from the Latin word 'jocale' which means a 'plaything'.

 Antique Jewelry is jewelry that has reached 100 years or more, some argue 70 years only, in both cases, making it is a witness to a previous generation in history.

 Historically, however, "antiques" hold a particular reference.
-Those antiquities from Old Greek and Roman civilizations, known as the 'Age of Antiquity' although considered antiques, the term is applied loosely, not in the true sense of the definition.
+Those antiquities from Old Greek and Roman civilizations, known as the 'Age of Antiquity' although considered antiques, the terms applied loosely, not in the true sense of the definition.

-In the Pantheon of Jewels, Antique Jewelry and 20th century Jewelry, is an ongoing commodity, a tribute, and an artistic record of humanity, at it's very finest.
-The magnificent Jewelry holds special significance in history.
-It has strength and roars quality and provides often a more accurate account of our history than more modern written accounts.
+In the Pantheon of Jewels, Antique Jewelry and 20th century Jewelry, is an ongoing commodity, any yet remains a tribute, an artistic record, hard evidence of humanity at its very finest.
+Magnificent Jewelry holds special significance in history.
+It has strength and beauty, just roars quality and master craftsmanship and importantly provides a more true account of our history than written historical accounts.

 By cross-referencing period styles, forms and the materials used in the history of jewelry, dealers and collectors can period date pieces with a greater deal of accuracy.
 After-all, bones & stones, antique diamonds, including the amazing blue gemstones, and antique gold work don't lie.

 Antique jewelry and 20th century Jewelry, may be embellished with precious and non-precious gemstones.